Guidance

 Review of Category A certification schemes

-Forest certification schemes approved as ‘Category A evidence’ were reviewed (2014 to 2015) to ensure that they continue to provide evidence of compliance.
-Two schemes were put forward for the TPP Category A evidence certified scheme review: the Forest Stewardship Council (FSC) and Programme for Endorsement of Forest Certification (PEFC).
-An independent technical panel reviewed the evidence (communicating with the schemes throughout) before presenting their findings to the CPET reference board.
-Defra approved the results in 2015.
-For the schemes to meet the Category A criteria, it is mandatory to meet 100% of the legality criteria and at least 70% of the sustainability criteria.
+Forest certification schemes approved as ‘Category A evidence’ were reviewed in 2024/2025 to ensure that they provide evidence of compliance.
+Three schemes were put forward for the TPP Category A evidence certified scheme review: the Forest Stewardship Council (FSC), Programme for Endorsement of Forest Certification (PEFC) and Grown in Britain.

-Both the Criteria for Evaluating Forest Certification Schemes (Cat A evidence) and the Methodology for reviews of timber certification schemes (Cat A evidence) were used to review the schemes.
+Both the Criteria for evaluating forest certification schemes (Category A evidence) and the Methodology for reviews of timber certification schemes (Category A evidence) were used to review the schemes.

 Category B is all forms of credible evidence other than certification schemes that indicate that the forest source meets the UK government’s criteria for sustainability and legality.
 This type of evidence can vary greatly and is judged on a case-by-case basis.

-Government procurers and their suppliers: Use the Framework for evaluating category B evidence to help with the provision and assessment of Category B evidence.
+Government procurers and their suppliers should use the Framework for evaluating category B evidence to help with the provision and assessment of Category B evidence.

 ‘Broken chain of custody’ is when you purchase timber and timber products from a supplier who is not directly certified but who claims their supply is.
 You may be able to show that it meets the requirements for legality and sustainability by following the steps outlined in the practical guides and framework document.